Lab 1 In-Class: Introduction to Java

 are for you to

-learn more about emacs, Linux, and Java programs that do nothing but print.
+learn more about emacs, Linux, and simple Java programs.

 - Hello, World Traditionally the first program a computer scientist